Rafael Nadal's farewell at the Davis Cup: When he'll play, how to watch on TV and more to know

 The 38-year-old Nadal has been on tour for more than 20 years and is the second member of the so-called Big Three of men's tennis to stop playing.
 Roger Federer announced his departure in 2022, while Novak Djokovic is still near the top of the game.

 “It is obviously a difficult decision, one that has taken me some time to make.
-But in this life, everything has a beginning and an end," Nadal said.
+But in this life, everything has a beginning and an end," said Nadal, who has been practicing daily in Malaga since last week.
 "And I think it is the appropriate time to put an end to a career that has been long and much more successful than I could have ever imagined.”

 Here is a guide to Nadal's goodbye to tennis: